Choosing Drum Sets for Sale 2019

 - Absoloutely Everything You Need To Start Playing

-- GENUINE REMO HEADS: Each drum in this set features prestigious Remo brand UT-series batter heads (top side of drum).
+- GENUINE REMO HEADS: Each drum in this set features prestigious Remo brand UT-series heads for both the batter (top side) and resonant (bottom side) head.
 Remo is the world's largest drumhead company and their products combine industry excellence with classic sound qualities, perfect for any aspiring drummer.

-- PROFESSIONAL SET: Ideal for all adult musicians, beginner to advanced, this full-size set provides everything needed for playing and perfecting practice, including a 22" x 16" eight-lug bass drum, 16" x 16" floor tom, 13" x 10" and 12" x 9" mounted toms, 14" x 6" snare with wires, 14" hi-hat cymbals, 16" crash/ride cymbal, all stands, padded throne (stool), drumsticks, hardware, chain-driven pedals, and drum adjustment key.
+- PROFESSIONAL SET: Ideal for all adult musicians, beginner to advanced, this full-size set provides everything needed for playing and perfecting practice, including a 22" x 16" ten-lug bass drum, 16" x 16" floor tom, 13" x 10" and 12" x 9" mounted toms, 14" x 6" snare with wires, 14" premium brass hi-hat cymbals, 16" premium brass crash/ride cymbal, all stands, padded throne (stool), drumsticks, hardware, chain-driven pedals, and drum adjustment key.

-- TOP COMPONENTS FOR RICH SOUND: This deluxe set is crafted utilizing the highest quality materials, such as genuine Poplar hardwood shells, upgraded heads, and triple flanged hoops, all chosen for their ability to maximize frequency response and resonance for the ultimate acoustic experience.
+- TOP COMPONENTS FOR RICH SOUND: This deluxe set is crafted utilizing the highest quality materials, such as genuine Poplar hardwood shells, upgraded heads, heavy-duty 2.3mm triple flanged hoops, and top-quality brass cymbals, all chosen for their ability to maximize frequency response and resonance for the ultimate acoustic experience.

-- STAGE-WORTHY APPEARANCE: Available in several finishes to suit any preference, each set features top-quality hardware and accents for a sleek look.
+- STAGE-WORTHY APPEARANCE: Available in several finishes to suit any preference, each set features top-quality, all-chrome hardware and accents.